-The question of Palestine and its ongoing military occupation by Israel continues to be a source of much discussion and debate.
-This is also the case in the media.
+The question of Palestine and its ongoing military occupation by Israel continues to be a source of much discussion and debate, especially in the media.
+This has never been more prevalent, dangerous, and alarming since Israel's genocide in Gaza began in October 2023.